UIUC-iSchool-DataViz/is445_oauoag_spring2023/syllabus.md

 If you feel ill or are unable to come to class or complete class assignments due to issues related to COVID-19, including but not limited to: testing positive yourself, feeling ill, caring for a family member with COVID-19, or having unexpected child-care obligations, should contact their instructor immediately and cc their advisor.

+It is likely we can give you more time on assignments, however you need to reach out to your academic advisor and the course instructor *as soon as possible* so we have as much "runway" as possible in order to support you.

 Additionally, please be aware that there are mental health resources available to students:
  * https://www.counselingcenter.illinois.edu/
  * https://mckinley.illinois.edu/medical-services/mental-health